jiaxi-zheng/jiaxizheng.com/content/authors/Zhaochenmeng/_index.md

 interests:
-- Underwater Robot
+- Underwater Robotics
-- Bio-Inspired Robot
+- Bio-Inspired Robotics

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.